Congress of Lushnjë: Efforts to prevent the convening

 The District of Kruja, the birthplace of Mustafa and where he had the most influence, also elects its delegates for the congress, one of whom was the mayor of the city Hysni Berber.
 Upon learning this news, Mustafa Kruja leaves for the city and urges Berberi not to go, and while the latter stubbornly leaves the next day, Kruja cuts him off and stops him by force of arms.
-While the first delegates arrive in Lushnjë between 15–20 January, the protection of the congress and the representatives was taken over by the Congressional Defense Chief Lazar Bozo with the command of the Gendarmerie of Lushnjë, Divjakë, and Libofshë.
+While the first delegates arrive in Lushnjë between 15–20 January, the protection of the congress and the representatives was taken over by the Congressional Defense Chief Llazar Bozo with the command of the Gendarmerie of Lushnjë, Divjakë, and Libofshë.
 To their troops were added the command of the Gendarmerie of Dumrea led by Lieutenant Preng Jaku but also other volunteers from the surrounding areas.

 The Minister of Justice Myfit Libohova went to Vlorë and tried to persuade General Piacentini to take military measures against the Congress of Lushnjë based on the secret agreement which the Government of Durrës had with the Italian General Command in Albania.
 Piacentini could not risk his actions to appear as interference in the internal affairs of Albania knowing that the situation and dissatisfaction with the Italian presence in the country was at its peak.
 Thus, without informing the command on anything, he ordered the Gjirokastër militia with about 1200 personnel, mostly Catholics from Shkodër, to leave for Lushnjë.
 The troops were stationed in Kolonjë with orders to disperse a gathering.
 But as soon as they arrived, the command of the militia dubious of the Italian orders established contact with Meleq Frashëri.
 The latter informed about the purposes and assures them that Congress is meeting for the future of Albania.
 The militia assured that it would not interfere in the activity of the congress but suggested speeding up the decision-making with the fear that the Italians would send more forces.
 The British consul Morton Eden, present in Lushnja, was anxious until the intention of the Albanian militia against the Congress was understood.
 As proved later, the militia stayed until the end of the Congress.